kelseyhightower/kubernetes-the-hard-way/docs/01-infrastructure-aws.md

   --cidr 0.0.0.0/0
 ```

-## Create the Kubernetes Public IP Address
+### Kubernetes Public Address

-Create a public IP address that will be used by remote clients to connect to the Kubernetes control plane:
+An ELB will be used to load balance traffic across the Kubernetes control plane.

 ```
 aws elb create-load-balancer \